Bruce Waller

-Bruce Waller was a contemporary American philosopher notable for his theories about the nature of free will and its implications for human society.
+Bruce Waller (August 20, 1946 – February 8, 2023) was a contemporary American philosopher notable for his theories about the nature of free will and its implications for human society.
 He was a philosophy professor at Youngstown State University from 1990 until he retired in 2019.
-Waller passed away on February 8, 2023 at the age of 76.
+Waller died on February 8, 2023, at the age of 76.

 Philosophy

 Waller is a determinist who believes that everything that happens, had to happen, and could not have happened otherwise, and that all events are necessitated to happen by the process of cause and effect, that is, that past, present, and future consist of an essentially unbreakable chain of circumstances of which no single link in such a chain could possibly be avoided or altered.
 Since he believes that determinism and moral responsibility are mutually incompatible, he has sometimes been identified as an incompatibilist.

 In Against Moral Responsibility (2011), he noticed, despite growing scientific evidence for determinism, that people cling steadfastly to the free-will based idea of moral responsibility.
 Moral responsibility assumes that humans are active causal agents who can choose to do one of two different alternatives, and therefore are morally deserving of praise or blame or reward or punishment for their choices.
 He views praise and blame and other related notions as being illogical in a scientific sense and impossible to justify; for example, it does not make sense to blame a person for doing what they did, if they couldn't have helped it, he argues.
 Waller's explanation of the entrenchment of a belief in moral responsibility in the popular consciousness is partly that there are systems of interlocking beliefs connecting free will and praise and blame and belief in a just world, and that these beliefs, taken together, reinforce the validity of punishment and serve as underpinnings of the criminal justice system.
 He argues that this current worldview is incorrect and should be examined critically.

 Waller argues that belief in free will and moral responsibility brings a slew of problems, particularly a miserable world for the less fortunate.
 In particular, it leads to multiple "doses" of unfairness: